monikazm/eth-mike-backend/Docs/HowToTune.md

 # Tuning of ETH MIKE

 Use the [PID_Tuning.vi](https://gitlab.ethz.ch/RELab/eth-mike/eth-mike-back-end/-/blob/master/PID%20Tuning/PID_Tuning.vi) to tune a new MIKE or finetune an existing MIKE.
-It can be used both for tuning the tachometer parameters as well as the PID parameter.
+It can be used both for finding the correct tachometer parameters as well as tuning PID parameters.

-- Before running the VI, choose the corrrect MIKE version as shown in the Block Diagram view.
-For a new Mike version follow this [instruction](https://gitlab.ethz.ch/RELab/eth-mike/eth-mike-back-end/-/blob/master/Docs/HowToSupportNewMikeHardwareInLabviewCode.md).
+- Before running the VI, choose the correct MIKE version as shown in the Block Diagram view.
+For a new MIKE version follow this [instruction](https://gitlab.ethz.ch/RELab/eth-mike/eth-mike-back-end/-/blob/master/Docs/HowToSupportNewMikeHardwareInLabviewCode.md).
+Start the tuning procedure of a new MIKE by adding a new MIKE version!

 ![HowToSupportNewMikeHardwareInLabviewCode](img/HowToSupportNewMikeHardwareInLabviewCode_fig1.png)